 Board Certified Behavior Analyst – Doctoral (BCBA®-D)

 The BCBA®-D is a doctoral designation for BCBA®s who have completed doctoral-level training in behavior analysis.
 It is not a separate credential and does not grant any additional privileges beyond the BCBA®.
-In other words, BCBA®s and BCBA®-Ds function in the same capacity as independent practitioners of behavior-analytic therapies and services.
+In other words, BCBA®s and BCBA®-Ds both function as independent practitioners of behavior-analytic therapies and services.

 - Complete a doctoral degree program that is accredited by the Association for Behavior Analysis International (ABAI)

-- Have passed at least four behavior-analytic courses as part of the doctoral program; OR
+- Pass at least four behavior-analytic courses as part of the doctoral program; OR

-- Have been formally advised/supervised by a faculty member holding the BCBA® credential; OR
+- Receive a formal mentorship from a faculty member holding the BCBA® credential; OR

-- Have authored two peer-reviewed journal articles that are behavior-analytic in nature
+- Author at two peer-reviewed journal articles that are behavior-analytic in nature

 - Complete a doctoral degree from a qualifying institution and then engage in postdoctoral re-specialization by:

-- Completing at least 1,800 hours of experience in applied behavior analysis through a postdoctoral employment experience or postdoctoral fellowship that was supervised by a BCBA®
+- Completing at least 1,800 hours of experience in applied behavior analysis through a postdoctoral employment experience or postdoctoral fellowship that was supervised by a BCBA®; OR

 - Authoring two peer-reviewed journals that are behavior-analytic in nature during a postdoctoral training experience